 Explanation of Romans 12: 2

 Romans 12: 1–2 answers the question, “How should we respond to God’s great mercy to us?”
-The answer is to come alive, breathe sacrifices, use our lives in the service of God as a continual act of worship.
+The answer is to come alive, breathe sacrifices, and use our lives in the service of God as a continual act of worship.

 1. Don’t settle for this age of evil